nsilver4-ford/platform-enablement/docs/api-docs/index.md

 layout: default

 ---
-### Overview
+### Welcome

-This section should contain an overview of the data provided and the API purpose.

-We try to build our APIs to be as self-documenting as possible, but historically, we haven't been so good at making the output co-located or easily accessible.
+Ford developers try to build APIs to be as self-documenting as possible, but historically, we haven't been so good at making the output co-located or easily accessible.
 The purpose of this portal is to consolidate all our API data into one central repository.
 Get started below:

 - [Getting started](getting_started.html) gives you details and support for general API questions, such as gateways, hosting details, authentication and access.
 - [API Catalog](fields.html) provides a list of all Ford's available APIs